 When I envisioned my first classroom I saw amazing bulletin boards, neatly organized bookshelves, and a colorful theme throughout.
 Of course, as a new teacher I spent my summer shopping on decor that would make my classroom amazing and would impress my students and their families at Meet the Teacher night.
 Looking back, I realized that I spent too much of my summer on shopping and I overspent.
 One thing that made me realize that I had spent too much money was when I was desperately waiting for my first paycheck to pay for my classroom!

-The following year, I had to really think what was important for my classroom.
+The following year, I had to really think about what was important for my classroom.
 I tried to reuse as many things that I possibly could.
 The only thing I bought for my classroom that second year was classroom name tags.
 My budget truly was zero dollars.
 It was so hard because in our profession you are judged and rated by your classroom.
-I was embarrassed that my coworkers would think I didn’t care about my job, just because my class wasn’t decorated like a showroom!
-As the years went by, money did not improve but my resourcefulness on classroom spending did.

 Take Inventory and Make a List